BCDA-APS/use_bluesky/python_installation/README.md

 and give it a calendar-based name, such as *bluesky_2020_9* .
 This will preserve previously installed bluesky environments as fallbacks.

-**NOTE:** You might first get a warning that conda needs to be updated on the server.
+**NOTE**: You might first get a warning that conda needs to be updated on the server.
 That's ok for now.

 The command will work for a bit, sifting through the various dependencies and their requirements.
-It will present you with a list of the packages to be downloaded and installed.
-Unless you have other reasons, press `y` to accept the list and to proceed with the installation.

 ## Test the installation